Ctrl-Alt-1337/CSGO-Aimbot-and-ESP/README.md

 	- Coming soon

 - TO-DO
-	- [ ] Write a throughout documentation for people.
+	- [ ] Write a thorough documentation.
 	- [ ] Add hotkeys.
 	- [ ] Add a GUI.
-	- [ ] Auto update offsets.
+	- [ ] Add ability to auto-update offsets.
-	- [ ] Split into different files for a better overview.
+	- [ ] Split into different files to give the programmer a better overview.

 - Credits
 	- puppetmaster (guidedhacking.com)